 If having someone else helping out at night is out of the question, you might have to be a bit tougher with your boy and simply not let him have the breast, at least at night.

-Make up your mind on what is the most important for you – maybe you can accept him feeding in the morning and evening but not at night?
+Make up your mind on what is most important for you – maybe you can accept him feeding in the morning and evening but not at night?
 Or maybe you’ve had it completely?
-Some moms have been successful with offering water in a bottle at night instead, and to their great surprise the baby has accepted it.
+Some moms have been successful with offering water in a bottle at night instead, and to their great surprise, the baby has accepted it.

 It might be a struggle, though, and for your own sake you should probably try to plan the weaning to a weekend and maybe ask someone else to take care of your son for an hour or so during the day, so that you can rest if the night was tough.